Before you access Settings

 Note that - once applied - these settings affect all current or future users in this service.

 Allows to configure settings that affect Nimbus user status handling and call distribution.

 |User Assignment Type|

 Shows how (new) users are assigned to this service. → See User assignment types.

 The default for Nimbus is "Microsoft Teams Based".
 Users are directly synched to the Teams channel related to the current service.

 Why is this setting locked?
-The assignment type is determined during service creation.
-Further options are available via the Service Administration.
+The assignment type is determined during Service Provisioning.

 |New users immediately active|

 The "Active" setting determines if Microsoft Team "Members" are considered as users for Nimbus call distribution.
 Enabling this feature will automatically add new team members to your Nimbus service team.

 Good to know